Livins1/words/README.md

 Command line tool for querying the ECDICT Chinese/English dictionary.

 ##### Usage
-I am using this tool to log search history of the words.
+I am using this tool to log the search history of the words.

 ```
 words 0.1.0